simonemberton/Introduction_to_Creative_Coding/Week_17/README.md

   // Create a new bullet by passing who is the shooter. constructor(shooter)
   {
-    // Use super() statement to call its superclass - GameObject, to initialise a new Bullet object. based on current shooter's x and y axis. super(shooter.x,shooter.y,2,20);
+    // Use super() statement to call its superclass - GameObject
+    // to initialise a new Bullet object.
+    // based on current shooter's x and y axis. super(shooter.x,shooter.y,2,20);

     // Record who shoot the bullet